THE FOURTHWAY MANHO E-JOURNAL

 But now that you do not want to be a mechanical being, that you want to leave a machine and you land yourself in another exploiting machine.
 And to stay in one is wrong and to stay in another is also wrong.
 Now that you manage to see the whole exploiting machine, you want to destroy it but you must also see those who may be able to help you to destroy it.

-Such motion of consciousness is immature, it is developmental and the physical body works badly, the person thinks poorly.
-When consciousness after much experience in this “journey” of experience finds the body becoming harmonious with nature and with itself, the whole organism would soon function better.
+Such motion of consciousness is limited by its states and levels, it is developmental and the physical body works badly, the person thinks poorly.
+When consciousness after much experience in this “journey” of experience finds the body becoming harmonious with nature and with itself, the whole organism would soon function better in a higher state and at a higher level.

 In the present world situation, where “danger” is everywhere, consciousness has a very hard time.
 Life is hard indeed.